Agencies

 Automated cold email infrastructure protection for lead generation agencies

-Lead gen agencies operate hundreds of domains and mailboxes across multiple sending platforms.
+Lead gen agencies operate hundreds of domains and mailboxes at scale.
 This guide explains how automated infrastructure protection prevents domain burnout, reduces replacement costs, and keeps reply rates stable at scale.

 Key Takeaways

-- ▸ Agencies burn through domains 3-5x faster than single-brand senders due to volume, client diversity, and multi-platform complexity
+• Agencies burn through domains 3-5x faster than single-brand senders due to volume, client diversity, and fleet complexity

 Lead generation agencies face a unique infrastructure challenge: they operate sending infrastructure at a scale that makes manual monitoring impossible, while each client's reputation depends on every other client's sending behavior across shared domains and IP addresses.
 Without automated protection, agencies lose an average of 15-25% of their active domains every quarter to preventable deliverability failures.